Tort1k558/TortLanguage/README.md

 # TortLanguage

 ## What is it?
 TortLanguage is a project to create my programming language.
 In this project, a compiler is written that uses the LLVM backend.

-## Features
+## Result of work
-Upon completion of its work, the program outputs the LLVM IR code to the console, which you can later compile using clang or llc.
+Upon completion of this work, the compiler generates files such as:
+- Token files - It describes each type of word and its affiliation
+- Assembler file - Generated assembler code
+- Object file, Which is then linked to an executable file using the lld linker

 ## Example
         def sum(int a,int b)
         {